openqasm/openqasm/source/language/types.rst

 to as "virtual qubits" (in distinction to "physical qubits" on actual hardware; see below).
 The statement ``qubit[size] name;`` declares a quantum register with ``size`` qubits.
-Sizes must always be :ref:`compile-time constant <const-expression>` positive integers.
+Sizes must always be :ref:`compile-time constant <const-expression>` non-negative integers.
 Quantum registers are static arrays of qubits that cannot be dynamically resized.